 Give Something Back

-Many people who visit Nepal fall in love with both the country and her people.
-However, the level of poverty and tragic circumstances that some of the locals are suffering from often results in a desire to help.
-There are many ‘pro-poor’ or poverty alleviation programs throughout the country as well as community development schemes from providing and distributing emergency stretchers to installing toilets and water pipes.
+Many people who visit Nepal, Bhutan or India fall in love with both the country and her people.
+However, the level of poverty and tragic circumstances that some of the locals are suffering from often results in a desire to help, especially in remote Nepal.
+Within Nepal, there are many ‘pro-poor’ or ‘poverty alleviation’ programs (both are appalling names for good concepts) throughout the country, as well as, community development schemes from providing and distributing emergency stretchers to installing toilets and water pipes.

 The GHT was created and is designed to help local communities by encouraging trekkers to visit areas ‘off the beaten track’ in the belief that any help is better than no help.
-Nearly all the programs and initiatives currently operating in Nepal rely on donations and volunteer assistance, so if you want to get involved and make a positive difference there is always a cause to suit.
+Nearly all the programs and initiatives currently operating in Nepal rely on donations and volunteer assistance, so if you want to get involved and make a positive difference there is always a way to Give Something Back.

 If you are providing support to someone attempting a long section of the GHT you might, in your spare time, want to offer your services to a local organisation.
 The notice board at Kathmandu Guest House in Thamel is a good place to begin searching for an organisation that matches your interest.
 There are also some websites, www.ngofederation.org, www.ain.org.np and www.nepalngo.org that list registered organisations.